 One of the cheaper cross trainer and exercise bike 2-in-1 machines, and one of the most popular ones too.
-If you’re after a cheap elliptical bike that gets the job done, then the JLL CT100 is seriously worth checking out.
+If you’re after a cheap elliptical bike that gets the job done, then the We R Sports 2-in-1 is seriously worth checking out.

 Getting a good deal is all well and good but there’s no point if you’re buying a heap of junk.
-Thankfully, JLL is a good brand of exercise equipment, if you’ve not heard of them before, and this seated cross trainer is no exception.
+Thankfully, We R Sports is a good brand of exercise equipment, if you’ve not heard of them before, and this seated cross trainer is no exception.
 It’s solid and feels sturdy for the price.

 You’ve got a choice of moving cross trainer handle bars, or some upright fixed ones (that can also take your pulse).
 There’s a very simple display that keeps track of how much work you’ve done – cycling through stuff like calories and distance.

-Design wise, it’s certainly not ugly, so long as you don’t mine ‘Batman’ black.
-Max user weight is lower than some bikes, coming in at 100kg.
+Design wise, it’s certainly not ugly, so long as you don’t mind ‘Batman’ black.
+Max user weight is slightly lower than some bikes, at around 110kg .
 So be aware of that’s an issue for you.

 Verdict: There’s no frills here but a good, solid cross trainer at a low budget price.
 Very highly rated on Amazon and it is definitely a good buy at the price.